The flow of content:

-For multi-channel selling especially through 3rd party marketplaces like Amazon, eBay, inventory handling using SKU becomes a necessity.
+For multi-channel sales primarily through 3rd party marketplaces like Amazon, eBay, inventory handling using SKU becomes a necessity.
 For selling on Amazon, either you or Amazon can choose SKU.

 - Have information available in a flash

-SKUs, if set properly, help in unmistakably identifying what the product is, thus making your and your employee’s task to pick, pass and track stock easily.
+SKUs, if set correctly, help in unmistakably identifying what the product is, thus making your and your employee’s task to pick, pass, and track stock easy.

 - Fasten warehouse operations with accuracy

-SKUs come in handy at various stages of inventory like stocking, picking, packing and shipping.
-Item search and tracking becomes easier with SKU barcode scanning which is close to 100% accurate.
+SKUs come in handy at various stages of inventory like a stocking, picking, packing and shipping.
+Item search and tracking become more effortless with SKU barcode scanning, which is close to 100% accurate.

 - Cut human-borne errors

-Tracking products using SKU numbers ensure that your inventory and related data like pricing, stock count etc is always spot on.
+Tracking products using SKU numbers ensure that your inventory and related data like pricing, stock count, etc. are always spot on.
 It also prevents errors like mispicks and misships, and thus you can make sure that orders go out correctly every time.

 - Improve customer shopping experience

-When customers check out, sales is noted counting the SKU with the correct pricing and thus your on-hand quantity gets automatically synced.
-Also in case you or your customer is unable to customer find an item at the store, a quick search through SKU codes in your POS stock status can help you quickly locate the item.
+When customers check out, sales are noted counting the SKU with the correct pricing, and thus your on-hand quantity gets automatically synced.
+Also, in case you or your customer is unable to find an item at the store, a quick search through SKU codes in your POS stock status can help you quickly locate the item.

-Now that we know stock keeping unit (SKU) system for our business makes a lot of sense, let’s see how you can set up SKUs for your products and what are the best practices to manage SKUs.
+Now that we know the stock-keeping unit (SKU) system for our business makes a lot of sense let’s see how you can set up SKUs for your products and what are the best practices to manage SKUs

 How to set SKUs?